Zoé Sánchez

-Dafne Zoé Sánchez Íñiguez (born on 17 June 2009 in Tlalnepantla, Estado de México) is a Mexican professional footballer who plays as a midfielder for Liga MX Femenil club Monterrey and the Mexico women's national under-17 football team.
+Dafne Zoé Sánchez Íñiguez (born 17 June 2009) is a Mexican professional footballer who plays as a midfielder for Liga MX Femenil club Monterrey.

 Youth career

-In 2024 she joined the Mexican women's national under-17 football team that secured second place at the 2024 CONCACAF Women's U-17 Championship and third place at the 2025 FIFA U-17 Women's World Cup celebrated in Morocco.
+In 2024, she joined the Mexico women's national under-17 team that secured second place at the 2024 CONCACAF Women's U-17 Championship and third place at the 2025 FIFA U-17 Women's World Cup in Morocco.